AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 **Reset button**: Restart the hardware

-**Communication Port**: A 4 pins communication port for Controller, support UART and I2C mode
+**Output Port**: A 4-pins output port for communication, support UART and I2C mode